Youth Gambling

 Some of the most common types of gambling include:

-- online games (online poker, slots or other social casino games),
+- online games (online poker, slots or other social casino games)

-- lottery tickets or scratch cards,
+- lottery tickets or scratch games

 - pull tabs

-- raffle tickets,
+- raffle tickets

-- bingo,
+- bingo

-- games of personal skill (basketball, video games, pool, bowling, skeet ball, etc.),
+- games of personal skill (basketball, video games, pool, bowling, skeet ball, etc.)

-- mahjong, Native American stick games and other cultural games,
+- mahjong, Native American stick games and other cultural games

 RISK FACTORS FOR YOUTH PROBLEM GAMBLING